 Trends to stay ahead of your competition

 Your typical Google experience is to type something – anything – into a text field.
 But Text is not the sole starting point anymore.
-Images and sound emerge can now start a search as well.
+Images and voice can now start a search as well.

-The use of smartphones makes images more pervasive in our everyday life, so this makes sense we would want to search with images.
+The use of smartphones makes images more pervasive in our everyday life, so it makes sense that we would want to search with images.
 This new technology is still developing but should have big implications on SEO.

 Voice search is taking up more and more space among total search queries.
 This trend will definitely impact your SEO as well.
-Consider including conversational phrases in your keyword strategy and adapt your pages content to give them this conversation flavour.
+Consider including conversational phrases in your keyword strategy and adapt your page content to give a conversation flavour.
 FAQ sections are a great starting point.
-Request insights from your customer service department will give you better understanding of your customers’ most common concerns.
+Request insights from your customer service department to get a better understanding of your customers’ most common concerns.

 Interactive product visualization

-It is not just search that is getting a sensory makeover: product visualization is too.
+It is not just search that is getting a sensory makeover: product visualization is as well.
 IPV allows the visitor to interact with the product.
 The most striking example is product customization.
-When buying a car or a pair of sneakers, the customer is able to choose options and see a rendering of his personalized product in real time.
+When buying a car or a pair of sneakers, the customer is able to choose options and see a rendering of the personalized product in real time.
 Besides allowing consumers to engage deeply with the product, it also instills a sense of ownership that may boost sales.

 We currently observe a rise in B2B marketplaces that position themselves as a one-stop shop for B2B procurement professionals.
 For B2B companies, the advantages of launching such a platform are crystal clear.
 It enables them to serve new customer segments, grow the number of revenue channels, and develop their product assortment.